stevensurgnier/stevensurgnier.github.io/resume.md

 humankind.
 Steven is a science enthusiast.
 He took courses in biology and organic chemistry for fun while obtaining his Masters of Electrical Engineering.
 His current research interests are in representation learning.
-Steven lives in Portland, Oregon with his wife Danni and son Duncan.
+Steven lives in Brooklyn, New York with his wife Danni and son Duncan.

 # Experience

+## Co-Founder, CTO of Something New

+October 2015 - Present

 ## Director of Data, Simple